 Glossary

-Sometimes I use tattoo terms and phrases that are common to me (because of my job) but I find other people might not know what I’m talking about.
+Sometimes I use tattoo terms & phrases that are common to me (it’s my job) but I find clients might not know what I’m talking about.
 It can be confusing, so I’m hoping this will be helpful!

 What do I mean when I say…